jmaite/vmware/README.md

 ### Summary
 This project consists of providing a REST API service for weather information using Spring Boot.
-It has a minimal number of queries.
-Currently supporting adding one weather data at a time, and deleting all the information.
+It has a minimal number of endpoints.
+It currently supports adding one weather data at a time, and deleting all the information.
 It is also able to return all the data recorded or data corresponding to a specific date.

 This service does not use a database but rather an in-memory datastructure.
 It is a 3-tier app split into model, view, and controller.